 It’s unclear what landed these people in the hospital, but it’s possible some entered these facilities due to injuries they sustained while under the influence.
-While in the hospital, these people were given the chance to heal from their injuries, and their bodies were allowed the opportunity to process all of the alcohol left coursing through their bloodstreams.
+While in the hospital, these people were given the chance to heal from their injuries, and their bodies were allowed the opportunity to process all of the alcohol left in their bloodstreams.
 During this short period of detox, people were able to heal and move forward, but it’s quite possible these people went right back to drinking when they were released from the hospital.
 This can be incredibly risky.
 In fact, people who go through multiple short detoxes like this, without following up with alcohol rehab programs, might be at risk for serious complications the next time they go through detox.

 Sedating the Mind

 Alcohol works on the brain’s cells that regulate activity and excitement.
 The alcohol works a bit like padding, wrapping up those cells and soothing them, so they do not respond to information moving toward them.
 As a result, the brain begins to function at a slow, sedate pace, with only a few cells responding to each stimulus provided.
 This muffled, slowed brain can wake up when alcohol is removed, but alcoholics might never allow that mind to fully awaken.
-Alcoholics might drink throughout the day, drinking first thing in the morning, continuing in the afternoon and tossing back nightcaps when bedtime appears.
+Alcoholics might drink throughout the day, drinking first thing in the morning, continuing in the afternoon and tossing back nightcaps when bedtime comes.
 Over time, the brain begins to believe that a slow and steady pace is just normal, or even preferable.

 - Clammy skin